New C-USA TV deal to shift October games to weeknights

-DALLAS (AP) — Conference USA’s new media rights deal with ESPN and CBS will include midweek football games throughout October as the league tries to increase visibility similarly to the way the Mid-American Conference has by playing on Tuesdays and Wednesdays late in the season.
+Conference USA’s new media rights deal with ESPN and CBS steals a page from the Mid-American Conference’s playbook, with the new-look league agreeing to play midweek football games throughout October to try to increase visibility and build its brand.

+“We obviously had an example to look at and ratings from how the MAC has done,” C-USA Commissioner Judy MacLeod told The Associated Press on Thursday.
+“Really, this is a membership decision.
+And if they’re not going to buy in and commit to it, then we would not have done it.
+I can’t give enough credit to the football coaches, who understood the importance of exposure.”

-The multiyear deal announced Thursday starts next season as Conference USA goes through extensive membership turnover.
+The five-year deal starts next season as Conference USA goes through extensive membership turnover.

 Six current C-USA members are leaving after this season to join the American Athletic Conference.
 Liberty, Jacksonville State, New Mexico State and Sam Houston State are joining C-USA next year and Kennesaw State is scheduled to join in 2024.